Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 Question: How „nickel‑free“ are nickel‑free implants really?

-Answer: There are low-nickel alloys and implants with very low nickel content (e.g. < 0.0035 %), titanium coatings or titanium-based complete solutions.
+Answer: There are low‑nickel alloys and implants with a very low nickel content (e.g., < 0.0035 %), titanium coatings or titanium‑based complete solutions.
 It is important to obtain manufacturer information.
-Completely "100 % nickel-free" is often difficult, as traces can occur, but modern solutions are very close.
+Being completely „100 % nickel‑free“ is often difficult, as traces can occur, but modern solutions are very close.

-Question: Do I have to choose a total prosthesis instead of partial joint replacement because of my allergy?
+Question: Do I have to choose a total knee replacement instead of a partial knee replacement because of my allergy?

-Answer: No, on the contrary - often partial joint replacement is a better choice due to the lower metal load, provided the prerequisites are met.
+Answer: No, on the contrary – partial knee replacement is often a better choice because of the lower metal load, provided the prerequisites are met.

 Conclusion: Nickel allergy is usually not a catastrophe

-• A nickel allergy is an important issue with knee prostheses, especially with standard implants containing nickel alloys.
+• A nickel allergy is an important issue in knee prostheses, especially in standard implants with alloys that contain nickel.

-• Partial joint replacement and sledge prosthesis are particularly attractive options for people with nickel allergy - less metal, faster recovery, more natural knee feeling.
+• partial joint replacement and sliding prosthesis are particularly attractive options für people with nickel allergy – less metal, faster recovery, more natural knee feeling.

 • Modern implant materials such as titanium-based or titanium-coated, oxinium/zirconium alloys, and specially coated allergy prostheses offer meaningful ways to minimize risks.